lukecarr/ts-dax/docs/guide/getting-started.md

 # Getting started

-This section will get you up and running with DAX functions in your TypeScript project in no time at all!
+This section will get you up and running with [DAX][dax] functions in your TypeScript project in no time at all!

 ::: info HEADS UP
 ts-dax is not affiliated with nor endorsed by Microsoft in any way.
 This library is open-source, shared